 - We strongly advise you not to travel to Libya due to the high threat of terrorist attack, the ongoing threat of kidnapping and the unpredictable security situation throughout the country.

-- Violence continues with sporadic clashes between rival armed militias across Libya.
+- Attacks against Western interests have increased in recent months.
+Violence continues with sporadic clashes between rival armed militias across Libya.

 - The Australian Consulate-General in Tripoli is closed until further notice.
 Australians in Libya who require consular assistance should contact the Department of Foreign Affairs and Trade’s 24-hour Consular Operations Centre on +61 2 62613305 or the Australian Embassy in Rome on +39 06 85 2721 (see under Where to get help for details).

-- Against this background, you should be aware that the Australian government’s ability to provide consular assistance to Australians in Libya remains extremely limited.
+- You should be aware that the Australian government’s ability to provide consular assistance to Australians in Libya remains extremely limited.

 - Be a smart traveller.
 Before heading overseas: